sammdesign/About/README.md

 ### Select articles

+<a href="https://alistapart.com/article/practical-user-research-creating-a-culture" target="_blank">Practical User Research: Creating a Culture of Learning in Large Organizations</a> (AListApart)

 <a href="https://cantina.co/zeplin-sketch-measure-and-invision-inspect/" target="_blank">Zeplin, Sketch Measure, and InVision Inspect: Comparing Design Spec Tools for UI Development</a>

 <a href="https://cantina.co/the-forgotten-five-common-design-omissions-that-wreck-ux/" target="_blank">The Forgotten Five: Common Design Omissions that Wreck UX</a>